cbg-ethz/pangolin/README.md

 7. Amplicon coverage:
     - If the Vpipe logs shows a new batch successfully analysed by Vpipe, the automation triggers the scripts necessary to calculate the amplicons coverage using a forced commands
     - The results (a csv table of the coverage per amplicon and a heatmap visualization of the table) are backupped on bs-bewi08

+# Processing
+## Sample collection
+Samples from the WWTPs under surveillance are collected by Eawag during a week, usually from Tuesday afternoon to the next Tuesday morning.
+Frequency of collection and number of WWTPs under surveillance depend on the current terms of agreement.
+Eawag prepares the samples and ships them to the sequencing center (FGCZ) on Tuesday.

+## Sequencing
+FGCZ receives the samples, completes the library prepapration and the sequencing.
+The sequencing platform and library prep kit used change depending on the available technologies and the scientific evidence on the detection efficiency of SARS-CoV-2.

+## Raw data retrieval
+Raw sequencing results are delivered by FGCZ to their LFTP server.
+The automation regularly checks the server for new data to process.
+If new data is available, the entire delivery is mirrored on Euler, checked for consistency with the metadata, and V-pipe is ran on the samples.
+The automation is able to differentiate between Aviti and NextSeq sequencing and run V-pipe with the specific settings.

+## Lollipop (temporary)
+The current automated V-pipe analysis does not include the Lollipop deconvolution steps.
+Until those steps are integrated in the automated V-pipe run, Lollipop needs to be manually ran.

+To do so, a user is required to wait for the automated Slurm email confirming that a run on a new batch has successfully completed, then run the script `cowabunga.sh` to hardlink the necessary data to the dedicated Lollipop directory.
+More specifically, the two commands to run are:
+- `./cowabunga.sh autoaddwastewater year` to list all batches received in the current year and update the sample list with the samples from the new batches
+- `./cowabung.sh bring_results` to hardlink the necessary V-pipe output to the Lollipop directory `work-vp-test` in preparation of the Lollipop run

+After running `cowabunga.sh`, the user can navigate to the working directory `work-vp-test` and run Lollipop using the command `sbatch vpipe-test.sbatch`.

+## Postprocessing
+Lollipop results need to be postprocessed to generate and visualize the curves, as well as share the results with BAG.

+Similarly to the automated V-pipe step, Lollipop reports the status of a run through automated slurm emails.
+If a Lollipop run is succesful, the post-processing can start.

+All postprocessing happens on a dedicated machine called `jupyterhub05`.
+The machine runs a jupyter notebook server pre-configured with the necessary kernels.
+Kernels definitions are available on the server.
+The necessary notebooks are `ww_cov_uploader_V-pipe` and `ww_cov_SwitzerlandMap`.

+- `ww_cov_uploader_V-pipe` loads the deconvolution and tallymut results, processing them for plotting and upload
+    - A user needs first to run the notebook up until the cell `Multiple choice time`.
+The curves preview should then be shared for review before proceeding
+        - If the review finds abnormalities, the cell `db.rollback()` should be run to cancel any update to the cov-spectrum database
+        - If the review finds no abnormalities, the cell `db.rollback()` should be *skipped* and the remainder of the notebook can be run, committing the changes to the cov-spectrum database and uploading the results on Polybox for BAG and for the public
+- `ww_cov_SwitzerlandMap` loads the deconvolution and tallymut results, processing them for plotting cake plots with the average relative abundances for the week on each WWTP on a map of Switzerland
+    - The plot needs to be included in the email reports.
+The plot caption can be copy-pasted from previous weeks unless the method or the WWTPs change

+After running both notebooks, the email report can be written.
+The mandatory content is as follows:
+- Last collection date available for each WWTP.
+This information is provided as output of the early cells of the notebook `ww_cov_uploader_V-pipe`
+- Comment on the current status, mentioning the dominant variant (if any) and the observable relative abundance trends
+- Signature
+- Switzerland map plot with its caption

+The email report must be reviewed by an additional person before submission.
+Submission should be done by sending the email to the dedicated mailing list.